50 Nifty Handy Hints for Cheapskates

 Get Streak-Free Glass

 If streaky mirrors and glass tug on your nerves, we’ll show you how to get streak-free glass with a couple of items already lying around your home.
 To get started, you’ll need window cleaner and newspaper.
 Spray window cleaner on your dirty glass and then scrub in a circular motion, using the newspaper.
 Switch to a vertical, and then a horizontal stroke until all the liquid has dissipated and you’re left with shiny, streak-free windows!
+Try this simple hack to keep your mirrors fog free.

 Note: for vinyl windows, we’ve found that the newsprint leaves a mark on the white frame.
 Avoid rubbing the window frame with newspaper and stick to the glass.